Do you love grass-fed beef steaks and other products? Getting them cheap with the best quality isn’t possible.

 - Fry each side for 2 minutes for medium rare.

-Grass-fed steaks are pricey, and you don’t want to ruin them by turning dry and chewy like boot leather.
+Grass-fed steaks are pricey, and you don’t want to ruin them by turning them dry and chewy like boot leather.

 So, what should you do?